About IAAS |

 Members of the Board of Trustees

-James G. Brennan, Sr. Maureen Burke, John Burke, Hon.
-Ken Callahan Jr., Dan Conway, Thomas Corrigan, John Coyne, Brendan Doyle, Rosemarie Feighan DeJohn, Terence P. Joyce, Thomas Lynch, Margaret (Meg) McGarry, John Myers, Erin O’Toole, Kevin O’Toole, Max Rieker, Thomas J. Scanlon, J. Gerard Sheehan.
+Hon.
+Ken Callahan Jr., Dan Conway, Thomas Corrigan, John Coyne, Ray Daull, Margaret (Meg) McGarry, John Myers, Erin O'Toole, Kevin O'Toole, Jim Proctor, Hon.
+Colleen Reali, Thomas J. Scanlon

 Emeritus Trustees